tarunsharma1/saliency_metrics/README.md

 # saliency_metrics

+PLEASE CHECK THE CODE YOURSELF BEFORE USING !!!
+DO NOT TRUST THIS REPO FOR RESEARCH.

+I don't want to waste people's time so full disclosure :
+I did not get too much time to make sure the results are right, this was implemented in a day.
+But nevertheless can be used as foundation code with changes made if necessary.
+I am not sure if all methods are correct.
+So please check with some examples and check the implementation yourself.
+I repeat, do NOT trust all methods I am pretty sure some of them have some bugs.

 Metrics for comparing two salience maps or two fixation maps.
 These metrics are implemented in matlab here https://github.com/cvzoya/saliency/tree/master/code_forMetrics .
 This is just a reimplementation of the metrics in python.
 The salience benchmark (in matlab) and this code produce the same measures for the same set of inputs.